aleksandrazdunczyk/library/README.md

 In .addRating(), make sure input is between 1 and 5.
 Create a method called shuffle for the CD class.
 The method returns a randomly sorted array of all the songs in the songs property.
 Create class called Catalog that holds all of the Media items in our library.

+2. School Catalogue
+School
+Properties: name (string), level (one of three strings: 'primary', 'middle', or 'high'), and numberOfStudents (number)
+Getters: all properties have getters
+Setters: the numberOfStudents property has a setter
+Methods: .quickFacts() and .pickSubstituteTeacher() (this is a static method) Primary
+Includes everything in the School class, plus one additional property
+Properties: pickupPolicy (string)
+Middle
+Does not include any additional properties or methods High
+Includes everything in the School class, plus one additional property
+Properties: sportsTeams (array of strings)

+additional task:
+Create a middle school class
+Add more properties to each class (averageTestScores, schoolOverview, etc.)
+Create a class called SchoolCatalog that holds a collection of schools.
+Create an instance of SchoolCatalog for primary, middle, and high schools.